iamnande/dotfiles/README.md

 **To customize:**

-Save env vars, etc in a `.extra` file, that looks something like
+Save env vars, etc in a `.extras` file, that looks something like
 this:

 ```bash